Marvellous-Codeworks/Homepage/docs/TGD/settings.md

 Open the TGD settings from the extension popup, or navigate to `chrome://extensions/` → The Great-er Tab Discarder → **Details** → **Extension options**.

-Settings are saved automatically — there is no Save button.
+Settings are saved automatically, there is no Save button.

 ---